-On Windows systems, specifying register=1 will cause the .dll to be registered after it is built.
+On Windows systems, specifying the register=1 keyword argument will cause the .dll to be registered after it is built.
 The command that is run is determined by the \$REGSVR construction variable (regsvr32 by default), and the flags passed are determined by \$REGSVRFLAGS.
 By default, \$REGSVRFLAGS includes the /s option, to prevent dialogs from popping up and requiring user attention when it is run.
 If you change \$REGSVRFLAGS, be sure to include the /s option.
-For example, will register bar.dll as a COM object when it is done linking it.

-'''

-env.SharedLibrary(target='bar', source=['bar.cxx', 'foo.obj'], register=1)
+For example, env.SharedLibrary(target='bar', source=['bar.cxx', 'foo.obj'], register=1)

-'''